decretist/Dissertation/Chapter2/chapter2.markdown

-I found in Gratian derive almost without exception from canonical collections predating Gratian; the direct use of the Register is probable in only a single case." \[C.27 q.1 c.19 (JE 1496)\] Landau, “Gratian and the Decretum Gratiani”, 34.
+I found in Gratian derive almost without exception from canonical collections predating Gratian; the direct use of the Register is probable in only a single case." \[C.27 q.1 c.19 (JE 1496)\] Landau, “Gratian and the Decretum Gratiani,” 34.

-[38] Winroth observed that there are 398 *de eodem* rubrics in the vulgate *Decretum*, see (Anders Winroth, “Uncovering Gratian’s Original Decretum with the Help of Electronic Resources,” *Columbia Library Columns* 46, no. 1 (1997): 28); and (Winroth, *The Making of Gratian’s Decretum*, 127).
+[38] Winroth observed that there are 398 *de eodem* rubrics in the vulgate *Decretum*, see Anders Winroth, “Uncovering Gratian’s Original Decretum with the Help of Electronic Resources,” *Columbia Library Columns* 46, no. 1 (1997): 28; and Winroth, *The Making of Gratian’s Decretum*, 127.
 The precision of this frequently-cited number can be refined in ways that demonstrate the true power of the careful use of electronic resources for the study of this, or any, text.
 (In the following examples, `edF.txt` is the filename of the OCP-format Reuter